 Some might say it's better to keep their coat even if they're matted, so their dog isn't shivering during their winter walks.
 After all, no one in their right mind would walk out in the cold without their winter jacket.

 Severe matting can also be a source of hot spots, skin irritations, and skin infections.
 When matting becomes dense, it can act like a layer of felt covering the skin, which traps moisture and heat.
-In late winter or early spring, ticks and fleas start to come out when temperatures rise above 4 degrees Celsius.
+In late winter or early spring, ticks and fleas come out when temperatures rise above 4 degrees Celsius.
 Matted hair makes a perfect comfy home for these critters and is a breeding ground for infestations.

-The main components of matting include dirt, moisture, static, and friction.
-If your dog likes to run in fresh (or dirty) snow, you may find little “snowballs” on their underside and on their legs that are almost impossible to remove until the snow has melted.
+The major components of matting include dirt, moisture, static, and friction.
+If your dog likes to run in fresh (or dirty) snow, you may find little "snowballs" on their underside and on their legs that are almost impossible to remove until the snow has melted.
 Dogs with wet hair love to rub against towels and carpets which is a source of static.
 Dog jackets or sweaters are also a source of static.
 If you do not completely dry and brush out their fur after their snowy adventures, it can turn into matting very quickly.

-If you’re not keen on brushing your dog daily or after every walk, it would be a good idea to clip them short (not summer short) and maintainable.
+If you're not keen on brushing your dog daily or after every walk, it would be a good idea to clip them short (not summer short) and maintainable.
 It requires coming in for grooming every 6 to 8 weeks.
-If your dog’s hair is still short after 6 weeks, you may benefit from a basic bath and brushing session with the groomer.
-This includes a shampoo, massage, blow-out, brushing from head to toe, a nail trim, and ear cleaning but no length taken off.
+If your dog's hair is still short after 6 weeks, you may benefit from a basic bath and brushing session with the groomer.
+This includes a shampoo, massage, blow-out, brushing from head to toe, a nail trim, and ear cleaning, but no length taken off.